 KVL logo

-King's Visualisation Lab (KVL) is part of the Centre for Computing in the Humanities (CCH) an international leader in the application of digital technologies to research in the arts, humanities and social sciences.
+KVLKing's Visualisation Lab (KVL) is part of the Department of Digital Humanities (DDH) an international leader in the application of digital technologies to research in the arts, humanities and social sciences.

-Beginning in 1996, KVL members have worked on a series of research projects and heritage visualisation commissions, modelling historic spaces; collecting, collating and presenting associated datasets; and developing sophisticated user-interfaces for accessing, manipulating, and investigating research results.
+Beginning in 1996, under the direction of Prof. Richard Beacham, KVL members have worked on a series of research projects and heritage visualisation commissions, modelling historic spaces; collecting, collating and presenting associated datasets; and developing sophisticated user-interfaces for accessing, manipulating, and investigating research results.

 KVL, which has completed projects for numerous organisations including the Royal Botanical Gardens at Kew and the Royal Shakespeare Theatre, is currently creating a research-based model of the Roman Villa at Boscoreale for the Metropolitan Museum of Art, New York.